Jbleezy/BO1-Reimagined/README.md

 * Win by being a survivor after the time limit or get all players infected

 ## TODO
-* Make all HUD D-Pad input text align in the center
 * Use weaponOptions.csv for multiple camos
 * Use WaW pap camo for all weapons on Der Riese except Wunderwaffe
 * Add death hands from BO2 when you die